 We do not provide acute care here in the office.
 This includes colds, flu, and any other upper respiratory symptoms.
 In accordance with our communicable disease policy, we are asking our patients to take extra care not to come to appointments if they are potentially contagious.

-IF you have one or more symptoms associated with COVID-19: fever (99.8 or greater), sore throat, cough, shortness of breath, difficulty breathing, chills, muscle pain, or new loss of taste or smell.
+IF you have one or more symptoms associated with COVID-19: fever (100.4 or greater), sore throat, cough, shortness of breath, difficulty breathing, chills, body aches, muscle pain, headache, congestion, runny nose, or new loss of taste or smell.
 Other less common symptoms have been reported, including gastrointestinal symptoms like nausea, vomiting, or diarrhea.

-You can keep up-to-date with recommendations online at cdc.gov, collincountytx.gov or your local Texas county health department by dialing 211 or 877-541-7905.
+For more symptom/exposure guidelines, visit our FAQ, the CDC website, or contact your local Texas county health department by dialing 211 or 877-541-7905.

 To find COVID-19 testing, contact your local Texas county health department by dialing 211 or 877-541-7905, option 6.
-You can also search for drive through testing on GoodRx.com.
+You can also search for testing on Curative or GoodRx.